-It is important to bear in mind the basics.
-For example, if you stay in the Netherlands for a continuous period of four months or longer, you must register at the local municipality.
+When coming to Utrecht Region to study, there are certain formalities you need to complete.
+If you are staying for four months or longer, you must register with the municipal authority where you will be residing.
 Those staying for less than four months need to apply for a short stay permit.
-Please contact the International Welcome Centre Utrecht Region for more advice regarding permits.
+Contact the International Welcome Centre for more advice regarding permits.

-Be sure to check first whether your university can arrange accommodations for you.
-They may have arrangements with specific student housing organisations.
-Nevertheless, it is not mandatory to make use of the accommodation reserved for you, and availability is not guaranteed.
-Since places are limited and only available for the first year, it is still a good idea to explore the other available options.
-To get started, you could check de website of SSH, a service provider for student housing with 19,000 student accomodations in the Netherlands.
+When looking for housing, check whether your university can arrange accommodation for you.
+It may have arrangements with specific student housing organisations.
+It is not mandatory to make use of the accommodation reserved for you and availability is not guaranteed.
+Since places are limited and only available for the first year, it is a good idea to explore other options.
+To get started, you could check the website of SSH, a service provider for student housing with 19,000 student residences throughout the Netherlands.

-The housing market in Utrecht Region is tight, which unfortunately sometimes results in illegal practices.
-Internationals are an easy target since they do not know their rights and often do not speak Dutch.
-To prevent fraud, make sure to learn more about tenancy rights and contract details before signing your first rental contract, or ask the International Office of you university for help.
+The student housing market in Utrecht Region is tight, which unfortunately sometimes results in illegal practices.
+Foreign nationals are an easy target since they are unaware of their rights and often do not speak Dutch.
+To prevent fraud, learn more about tenancy rights and contract details before signing your first rental agreement, or ask the international office of your university for help.

-Major points to look for in a rental contract include:
+Major points to look for in a rental contract include the following.

-- The correct rental price, and whether it includes service charges, energy bills, and local taxes such as property, trash disposal, and sewage taxes.
+- The rental price and whether it includes service charges, energy bills and local property, waste disposal and sewage taxes, etc.

-- Duration of the contract: most contract are fixed for one year with a notice period of one month from either party.
-However, there are special rental home especially for expats so those contract might differ in length.
+- The duration of the contract: most are fixed for one year with a notice period of one month from either party if you want or need to leave the property.

-- Who is responsible for maintenance and repairs.
+- Ascertain who is responsible for maintenance and repairs.

-- Also make sure to ask the rental agency if they charge a mediation fee.
+- Ask the rental agency whether it charges a mediation fee.